Selected Chapters on Active Galactic Nuclei as Relativistic Systems: Accretion onto supermassive black holes

-where $G$ is the gravitational unit, $M$ is the black hole mass, $\dot{M}$ is the accretion rate, $r$ distance from the centre, and $r_{\rm in}$ is the inner edge of the disc.
+where $r_{\rm in}$ is the inner edge of the disk.

-The total thermal emission from an accretion disc is the composition of contribution from multiple radii with different surface temperatures, known as the multicolour blackbody emission.
-This multicolour blackbody was successfully applied to thermal X-ray spectra of X-ray binaries \citep{Mitsuda1984}, confirming the general validity of the temperature radial dependence given by eq.~\ref{tempAD}.
-More sensitive X-ray data have later revealed deviation from the perfect black-body emission, mostly caused by the Comptonisation of thermal photons in the upper layers of the accretion disc \citep{Czerny1987, Ross1992, Shimura1993}.
-Taking into account the vertical structure of the disc leads to the spectral hardening and the local specific flux is diluted blackbody emission:
+The total thermal emission from an accretion disk is the composition of contribution from multiple radii with different surface temperatures, known as the multicolor blackbody emission.
+This multicolor blackbody was successfully applied to thermal X-ray spectra of X-ray binaries \citep{Mitsuda1984}, confirming the general validity of the temperature radial dependence given by Eq.~\ref{tempAD}.
+More sensitive X-ray data have later revealed deviation from the perfect blackbody emission, mostly caused by the Comptonization of thermal photons in the upper layers of the accretion disk \citep{Czerny1987, Ross1992, Shimura1993}.
+Taking into account the vertical structure of the disk leads to the spectral hardening and the local specific flux is diluted blackbody emission:

-where $B_{\nu}$ is the Planck function (eq.~\ref{planck}), $T_{\rm eff}$ is the effective temperature, and $f_{\rm col}$ is the hardening factor.
+where $B_{\nu}$ is the Planck function (Eq.~\ref{planck}), $T_{\rm eff}$ is the effective temperature, and $f_{\rm col}$ is the hardening factor.
 The value of the hardening factor is a function of the accretion rate and may vary depending on the accretion state \citep[see, e.g.][]{Davis2005}.

-The eq.~\ref{tempAD} can be re-written to have an useful formula for estimating the temperature of accretion discs around black hole with various mass or accretion rate in terms of Eddington units:
+Equation~(\ref{tempAD}) can be re-written to have a useful formula for estimating the temperature of accretion disks around black holes with various mass or accretion rate in terms of Eddington units: